-Under section 13, parties to a referral arrangement are required to set out the terms of the arrangement in a written agreement.
+Under section 15, parties to a referral arrangement are required to set out the terms of the arrangement in a written agreement.
 This is intended to ensure that each party's roles and responsibilities are made clear.
-This includes obligations for a derivatives firm involved in referral arrangements to keep records of referral fees.
+This includes obligations for a derivatives firm involved in referral arrangements to keep records of referral fees (this includes records of all fees relating to referrals that were either paid by the derivatives firm to another person or company or received by the derivatives firm from another person or company).
 Payments do not necessarily have to go through a derivatives firm, but a record of all payments related to a referral arrangement must be kept.